 Simply Red singer to receive Honorary Degree

-The University of Manchester will honour five outstanding individuals today (24 October).
+The University of Manchester will give Honorary Degrees to five outstanding individuals this Wednesday, 24 October.

 An honorary doctorate in Music will be conferred upon Mick Hucknall, former lead singer of Simply Red, at this afternoon's ceremony.